Abhinav-Khot/jlox/README.md

 # Lox Interpreter

-A Java interpreter for the Lox programming language.
+A Java interpreter for the Lox programming language from Crafting Interpreters.

+# Documentation

+The documentation can be found at : https://abhinav-khot.github.io/jlox

 ## Prerequisites

 - Java JDK 8 or higher

-## Using Make
+## Build Using Make

 ### Compile